riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 Un-pipelined functional units (e.g., a divider) take an variable (and unknown) number of cycles to complete a single operation.
-Once occupied, they de-assert their ready signal and no additional micro-ops may be scheduled to them.
+Once occupied, they de-assert their ready signal and no additional Micro-Ops may be scheduled to them.

-Speculation support is provided by tracking the *branch mask* of the micro-op in the functional unit.
+Speculation support is provided by tracking the *branch mask* of the Micro-Op in the functional unit.

-The only requirement of the expert-written un-pipelined functional unit is to provide a *kill* signal to quickly remove misspeculated micro-ops.
+The only requirement of the expert-written un-pipelined functional unit is to provide a *kill* signal to quickly remove misspeculated Micro-Ops.
 [1]_

 .. _fu-hierarchy:
 .. figure:: /figures/functional-unit-hierarchy.png